CortexIntelligentAutomation/docs/content/en/docs/2022.9/getting-started/on-premise/add-observability-to-innovation/Grafana/prerequisites.md

 ## Hardware Requirements

 {{% alert title="Note" %}}
-For production systems it is recommended to {{< ahref "Cortex.GettingStarted.OnPremise.AddObservabilityToInnovation.Grafana.InstallOnNewHardware" "install on new hardware" >}}.
-However, if additional hardware is not available, you can {{< ahref "Cortex.GettingStarted.OnPremise.AddObservabilityToInnovation.Grafana.InstallOnExistingHardware" "install on existing hardware" >}}.
+For production systems it is recommended to {{< ahref path="Cortex.GettingStarted.OnPremise.AddObservabilityToInnovation.Grafana.InstallOnNewHardware" title="install on new hardware" >}}.
+However, if additional hardware is not available, you can {{< ahref path="Cortex.GettingStarted.OnPremise.AddObservabilityToInnovation.Grafana.InstallOnExistingHardware" title="install on existing hardware" >}}.
 {{% /alert %}}

 ### Option 1: Install on New Hardware